awsdocs/aws-config-developer-guide/doc_source/cloudformation-stack-drift-detection-check.md

 # cloudformation\-stack\-drift\-detection\-check<a name="cloudformation-stack-drift-detection-check"></a>

-Checks whether your CloudFormation stacks' actual configuration differs, or has drifted, from its expected configuration\.
+Checks if the actual configuration of a Cloud Formation stack differs, or has drifted, from the expected configuration\.
+A stack is considered to have drifted if one or more of its resources differ from their expected configuration\.
+The rule and the stack are COMPLIANT when the stack drift status is IN\_SYNC\.
+The rule and the stack are NON\_COMPLIANT when the stack drift status is DRIFTED\.

 **Identifier:** CLOUDFORMATION\_STACK\_DRIFT\_DETECTION\_CHECK